KumarDevStudio/job-apply-form/README.md

 # job-apply-form

-I am create a job application form with the help of HTML and CSS.
+Creating a job application form with the help of HTML and CSS.